SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/import.rst

 Meshroom
 ========
 By default Meshroom stores the Structure from Motion results (i.e. cameras and points) in Alembic (:code:`*.abc`) files.
 Since parsing :code:`*.abc` files requires building additional (heavy) dependencies, e.g. `this <https://github.com/alembic/alembic>`_ library, it is currently not supported by this addon.
-However, one can add a ConvertSfMFormat node in Meshroom (see image below) to write the reconstruction result to :code:`*.SfM` / :code:`*.json` files.
+However, one can add a :code:`ConvertSfMFormat` node in Meshroom (see image below) to write the reconstruction result to :code:`*.SfM` / :code:`*.json` files.

 .. image:: ../../images/meshroom_export_json.jpg
    :scale: 40 %
    :align: center

 In addition to :code:`*.SfM` / :code:`*.json` files the addon allows to import :code:`*.mg` files, which allows to also import corresponding meshes.
 The addon prioritizes the output of recently added nodes (e.g. :code:`ConvertSfMFormat3` has a higher priority than :code:`ConvertSfMFormat`).
 For importing meshes the addon uses the following prioritization: first the output of :code:`Texturing`, then the output of :code:`Meshfiltering` and finally the output of :code:`Meshing`.
+Do not forget to save your project (i.e. the :code:`*.mg` file), since the addon uses this file to determine available reconstruction results.

 In order to import the original images corresponding to the :code:`*.mg` file, one can set the import option :code:`Image File Path Type` of the Blender-Addon to :code:`Absolute Path`.
 To import the undistorted :code:`*.exr` images set :code:`Image File Path Type` to :code:`File Name` and set :code:`Image Directory` to the folder with the :code:`*.exr` files.

 Regard3D
 ========